Loris94/MobiDev/README.md

 * FPS: how many frames are taken per seconds.
 Lowest: 1, Highest: 60
 * Resolution: list of all possible frames resolution, incrementing the stepper will select a larger resolution

-ARkit 6d poses, Planes and Points cloud don't have parameters
+### ARkit 6d poses/ Planes / Points cloud
+don't have parameters

 ## Server

-The library is inside the socketioserver.py file, to start the server just import the library and use the method startServer with the server port as parameter eg. in the startserver.py file
+The library is inside the socketioserver.py file, to start the server just import the library and use the method startServer with the server port as parameter.
+An example is in the startserver.py file

 ## About the data